snerpton/AdventOfCode2020/ReadMe.md

 - Use .Net 5 / and latest versions of C#
 - Use Visual Studio for Mac and Rider
 - TDD with `decent` code coverage
+- No external libraries to solve problem... allowed NUnit and Moq for testing